Subhadra-Mishra-iub/ghc-rsvp-tracker/PROJECT_SUMMARY.md

 ## 📥 Input

-The app accepts event data in JSON format, either:
+The website accepts event data in JSON format, either:
 - **Uploaded JSON files** containing an array of event objects
 - **Pasted JSON text** directly into the import interface
 - **Default sample events** pre-loaded for demonstration